Ali-00001/project/README.md

 # project
-This project is about an Nexus Aquarium.
+This project is about a Nexus Aquarium.